 Destroy height

-To prevent parts that have fallen off of an experience's map from continuing to fall forever, Studio automatically destroys parts that fall below the Workspace.FallenPartsDestroyHeight value.
+To prevent parts that have fallen off of a game's map from continuing to fall forever, Studio automatically destroys parts that fall below the Workspace.FallenPartsDestroyHeight value.
 If a part destroyed due to this behavior is the last part in a model, then that model will also be destroyed.

 Model streaming

-Because 3D content that exists on the client changes dynamically in a streaming-enabled experience, models may suddenly disappear.
-To alleviate this, you can set specific models to render as lower resolution "imposter" meshes when streamed out, as detailed in Model Level of Detail.
+Because the 3D content that exists on the client changes dynamically in a streaming-enabled game, models might suddenly disappear, which can be visually jarring for the player.
+To avoid this situation, you can set specific models to render as optimized "SLIM" meshes or as lower resolution "imposter" meshes when streamed out.
+See model level of detail.

 Upload models